aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Talk to Juliet and watch the cutscene
 - Walk to Varrock west bank and deposit everything using the deposit box
 - Walk to Romeo
-- Talk to him to complete RAG
+- Talk to him to complete RJ
 - Switch to a PVP world
 - Deathwarp using a guard